Rear Guard

 What makes Rear Guard especially interesting is the behavior of the aliens.
 Each new wave is different, with differing characteristics and behaviors.
 The advertisements promised “nearly two dozen types of enemy craft,” but I must admit I have never reached far enough in the game to confirm that number.

-Rear Guard demonstrates the extremely smooth graphics common to the Wayne Westmoreland and Terry Gilman games (dubbed “Arcade Action Graphics®” in the advertisements).
-Because they created it for “business instead of fun,” Wayne Westmoreland described Rear Guard as their least favorite game.
-But I disagree with their assessment, and consider Rear Guard to be one of my favorites.
+Rear Guard demonstrates the extremely smooth graphics common to the Wayne Westmoreland and Terry Gilman games (dubbed “Arcade Action Graphics®” by the advertisements).
+Because they created it for “business instead of fun,” Wayne Westmoreland described Rear Guard as their least favorite TRS-80 game.
+But I disagree with that assessment, and consider the TRS-80 version of Rear Guard to be one of my favorite games.

 Wave #3 of Rear Guard